Jump to navigation

-Patients that you may count on the PCF application are those who’ve had a face-to-face visit/encounter and received at least one of the services under the definition of comprehensive primary care during the applicable calendar year but does not include the same patient more than once.
+Patients that you may count on the PCF application are those who have had a face-to-face visit/encounter and received at least one of the services under the definition of comprehensive primary care during the applicable calendar year but you may not count the same patient more than once.
 The following patients are not allowable in the unduplicated patient count:

 Patients who received services from any of the following are not allowable:

 The freeze date will act as a point of time in which data is fixed and definite so that a count can be made.
 The patient’s visit closest to your freeze date is the source designation used in the application.
 The unduplicated patient count should be calculated on a specific point-in-time occurring between the end of the applicable calendar year and prior to the submission of the application.
 For example, the FY 2020-21 PCF application due May 22, 2020 and includes data from the calendar year 2019.
 In this example, your freeze date could be anywhere from December 31, 2019 – May 21, 2020.

 The PCF awards are based on the uninsured population of patients whose Federal Poverty Level (FPL) is below 200%.
 Those patients that are with Colorado Indigent Care Program (CICP) may be included in this population.
 PCF funding does not include patients who were enrolled in:

 Under 10 CCR 2505-10, Section 8.950.2.Q., a Third-Party Payer is defined as: